alphagov/performanceplatform-documentation/user-manual/dashboards/index.rst

 Selecting the user view
 -----------------------
-Some blurb re. the focus of the dashboard groupings - transactional services - it is about the user.
+Some blurb re. the focus of the dashboard groupings -- transactional services -- it is about the user.
-Aggeragtion of dashboard can be both a reflection of the transaction end-user view (IMPORTANT), but also the view for the service manager operating within an organisation (see hierarchy of service) Need to maybe show picture/graph of how the same metrics can be presented in different groupings dependent on the primary audiences
+Aggregation of dashboard can be both a reflection of the transaction end-user view (IMPORTANT), but also the view for the service manager operating within an organisation (see hierarchy of service) Need to maybe show picture/graph of how the same metrics can be presented in different groupings dependent on the primary audiences